helix-iot/helix-sandbox/docs/connecting_device.md

-## Connecting to the Agent using the device
+## Connecting to the Agent using the Device

 Walkthrough client found here: https://github.com/telefonicaid/lwm2m-node-lib